-If you’ve been looking for information on SEO for Coaches for a while, you know the internet is full of jargon and confusing terminology that makes you feel like pulling your hair out.
+If you’ve been looking for information on getting started with SEO for coaches for a while, you know the internet is full of jargon and confusing terminology that makes you feel like pulling your hair out.

-This post is for coaches looking to get more highly targeted leads from their website, but that doesn’t mean that it isn’t relevant to you if you’re not a coach!
+This post covers in-depth what you need to know about an SEO strategy that works if you’re serious about getting more highly targeted leads from your website, but that doesn’t mean that it isn’t relevant to you if you’re not a coach!

 What you can expect from this ultimate guide on SEO for Coaches: